From the Managing Partner

 Just as exciting, we were named to Law360's 2015 list of the 100 Best Law Firms for Minority Attorneys as well as its list of the 100 Best Law Firms for Female Attorneys.

 These recent awards highlight the importance we place on core values such as excellence, integrity, client service, diversity, creativity, accountability, and teamwork.
 Our vision requires each attorney, policy advisor, and staff member to take personal responsibility for the success of the Firm, and to work diligently to achieve its goals and those of our clients.

 We believe that our success is measured by our clients’ success.
 We continue to partner with clients on matters that are redefining practices and industries and having a positive impact on our communities.
 We take great pride in delivering the highest quality results, such as the following:

 - Our Infrastructure Practice Group recently celebrated a string of significant victories.
 We helped the Florida Department of Transportation reach financial close on the award-winning $2.3 billion I-4 Ultimate Project – the largest greenfield availability payment (AP) transaction in the U.S. We also helped the Indiana Finance Authority achieve financial close on the $370 million I-69 Section 5 Project, a design-build-finance-operate-maintain AP public-private partnership (P3) that will reconstruct a 26-mile section of the highway.
 This success follows on the heels of the award-winning $1.18 billion Lewis and Clark Bridge Project, formerly known as East End Crossing, in which our team advised the Indiana Finance Authority on the P3 procurement to design, build, finance, operate and maintain a six-lane toll bridge across the Ohio River.
-Procurement for that project – the largest Private Activity Bond issue for a U.S. PPP transport deal and the first U.S. bridge AP transaction – was completed in record time.
+Procurement for that project – the largest Private Activity Bond issue for a U.S. P3 transport deal and the first U.S. bridge AP transaction – was completed in record time.
 In another big victory, we advised the Texas Department of Transportation on commercial close of the $600 million design-build-maintain Loop 375 Border Highway Project.